 Attained-age Medigap policies are the most common in Rhode Island.
 It’s sometimes difficult to find plans that use community rating.
 You may receive additional discounts for paying in advance, allowing automatic bank withdraws or meeting other qualifications specified by your chosen insurance company.
 This is why it’s so important to compare rates for each Medicare Supplement plan in Rhode Island for 2020.

 Medicare Supplement Plan Comparison Chart in Rhode Island for 2020

 There are currently 10 Medigap plans available to Rhode Island Medicare beneficiaries.
 Plan F comes with a high-deductible option, and that is often counted as an 11th option.
 Each of these plans is designated by a letter, A-N, and each plan is standardized by the federal government.
 This means that all plans with the same letter will offer the same benefits regardless of your chosen insurance company.

 Not all insurance companies will offer every Medicare Supplement plan in Rhode Island.
 Depending on which plan you select, you may have limitations on the number of carriers offering that plan.

-Medigap plan premiums do not include coverage for prescription drugs.
-Once you’re enrolled in Medicare Part A and Part B, you have the option of enrolling in Medicare Part D. This is the Medicare part designated for prescription drug expenses, and it comes with a separate premium from your Medicare Supplement plan.
+Medigap plan premiums do not include coverage for prescription drugs, even with the best Medicare Supplement plans in Rhode Island.
+Once you’re enrolled in Medicare Part A and Medicare Part B, you have the option of enrolling in Medicare Part D. This is the Medicare part designated for prescription drug expenses, and it comes with a separate premium from your Medicare Supplement plan.

 You can compare rates for your Medicare prescription drug plan just as you compare Medigap rates.
-The benefits offered can vary from one insurance company to another, but every Medicare beneficiary is guaranteed a policy upon application.
+The benefits offered can vary from one insurance company to insurance agency, but every Medicare beneficiary is guaranteed a policy upon application.

 Medicare Supplement Plans in Rhode Island: When Can I Enroll?